-With the drafting of the new employment equity plan one of the challenges identified is the ability of the employer to attract suitably qualified black candidates for the remuneration offered by the employer as well as the ability to transform the gender representation of the workforce especially in the Technical Department where physical demanding work is required of incumbents.
+With the drafting of the new employment equity plan one of the challenges identified is the ability of the employer to attract suitably qualified black (african) candidates and people with disabilities for the remuneration offered by the employer as well as the ability to transform the gender representation of the workforce especially in the Technical Department where physical demanding work is required of incumbents.

-The table below sets out the demographics of the Western Cape compared to the national demographics and is based on information (as available during the drafting of this Plan) of the "economically active population" (Refers to people between the ages of 15 and 65) as provided by the Department of Labour.
+The table below sets out the demographics of the Western Cape compared to the National demographics and is based on information (as available during the drafting of this Plan) of the "economically active population" (Refers to people between the ages of 15 and 65) as provided by the Department of Labour.

-TABLE 143: DEMOGRAPHIC PROFILE FOR PURPOSES OF EMPLOYMENT EQUITY
+TABLE 144: DEMOGRAPHIC PROFILE FOR PURPOSES OF EMPLOYMENT EQUITY

 SOUTH AFRICA WESTERN CAPE BERGRIVIER

-Black 74,9% 33,9% 6,4%
+African 74,9% 33,9% 6,4%

 Coloured 10,8% 51% 80,26%

+SOUTH AFRICA WESTERN CAPE BERGRIVIER

 Asian 3,00% 0,3% 0,00%

 White 11,3% 14,8% 13,33%

-The challenge of attracting suitably qualified black candidates is reiterated in the table above.
+The challenge of attracting suitably qualified african candidates is reiterated in the table above.
 The implication is that the Municipality will have to increase the net recruitment in all occupational levels to at least align to the Western Cape Province demographic instead of the regional demographic.
-The municipality's gender profile at the time when the Employment Equity plan was reviewed is shown in the graph below.
+The municipality's gender profile at the time when the Employment Equity Plan was reviewed is shown in the graph below.
 It shows that the Municipality will have to undertake a targeted recruitment process to ensure representivity in the Municipal Workforce.